WHERE THERE'S A WILL,

 If both parents die without appointing a guardian for your child, the court will decide who takes care of your child.
 However, if both parents have named guardians in their wills, the appointed guardians will step in to care for your child.

-The Role of a Guardian for Your Child
+The Role of a Guardian

 A legal guardian takes on all the responsibilities that you, as a parent, would typically fulfill for your child.
-These responsibilities include:

-General Considerations for Choosing a Guardian for Your Child
+General Considerations for Choosing a Conservator:

-Guardianships can be established through court orders or specified in your last will and testament.
 Planning in advance grants you the ability to influence the selection of your child’s guardian.
 To make an informed choice, it’s essential to consider the following key questions:

 1. Desired Relationship: What kind of relationship is established between your child and the guardian?

-6. Criminal Record: Is the candidate free of any felony convictions or major crimes?
+5. Criminal Record: Is the candidate free of any felony convictions or major crimes?

-8. Experience: Does the candidate possess educational, professional, or business experience related to guardianship duties?
+7. Experience: Does the candidate possess educational, professional, or business experience related to guardianship duties?

-• Similar Beliefs: Do the potential guardians share similar beliefs, values, and parenting styles with your family?
+11. Similar Beliefs: Do the potential guardians share similar beliefs, values, and parenting styles with your family?
 This can help ensure consistency in your child’s upbringing.

-• Continuity: Think about whether your child can continue enjoying their favorite hobbies and activities with the chosen guardian.
+12. Continuity: Think about whether your child can continue enjoying their favorite hobbies and activities with the chosen guardian.

-• Responsibility: It’s essential to evaluate whether the potential guardian is comfortable with the responsibilities required.
 Open and honest discussions with potential guardians are crucial.

 Secure Your Child’s Future